-Figure 7. (a) Schematic diagram showing the buffering effect of a CdS shell on the PbS electronic structure after ligand exchange.
-Defect states are created based on CdS as the surface material and thus may likely be situated beyond the band-gap of PbS.
-This is based on a type I core/shell band alignment. (b) Current density versus voltage performance testing of the best PbS/CdS devices formed from different ligand exchange treatments with a PbS device performance shown as reference.
+Figure 7. (a) Schematic diagram showing the proposed band alignment of the heterojunction cell and the defect mediation effect of a CdS shell on the PbS electronic structure.
+Defect states promotes non-radiative recombination when charges moves between CQDs or between PbS and ZnO interface.
+Adding a CdS shell reduces recombination, thus improving VOC.. (b) Current density versus voltage performance testing of the best PbS/CdS devices formed from different ligand exchange treatments with a PbS device performance shown as reference.
 Arrows highlight the improvement of hybrid treatment over standalone halide treatment for ligand exchange.
 Refer to Table.1 for the device performance statistics.

-In light of these findings, we could surmise that employing a CdS shell is not only a surface trap passivation strategy, but also buffers the PbS core electronic states from changes in the surface states due to ligand exchange.
-Th is idea is illustrated in Fig. 7a.
-The alignment and the subsequent band bending results in electron injection from PbS CQD into ZnO conduction band.
-Charge carriers might be lost through recombination via traps cause by surface defects, which occurs between the quantum dots as well as across the heterointerface.
-Therefore, employing core/shell PbS/CdS CQDs may well be an important step forward in addressing the issues with solid state ligand exchanges as mentioned in the introduction, like incomplete passivation or ligand instability, which are thought to be the main source of surface defects in quantum dot solar cells.

 Relaxation of the charge transport barrier imposed by the shell layer.
 Our preliminary results (Fig. 4b) reveal that shell passivation comes at the price of lowering charge transport capacity as shown by the lower overall photocurrent harnessed and the greater series resistance.
 Charges now have to tunnel through both the shell and the ligand matrix to neighboring CQDs to get to their respective electrodes.
 EDT, being a bi-functional linker, draws the CQDs closer together and enhances coupling between the quantum dots26.
 However, even with EDT ligands, our observation from photoluminescence studies imply that energetic coupling amongst core/shell CQDs is less significant compared to their non-shelled counterparts as shown by the minimal redshift of the photoluminescence emission peak.
 Therefore, to improve charge transport in an array of core/shell CQDs it is necessary to further decrease inter-dot distance or to relax the confinement potential of CdS shell by changing its surface chemistry.

 Recently, two new classes of inorganic ligands have been reported to produce CQD films with high carrier mobility, namely metal chalcogenide complexes56,57 and small molecular58,59 or atomic ligands60–62.
 Here, we investigate halide atomic ligands since they have recently been shown to increase the efficiency of PbS CQD devices63.
 The use of these halide ligands requires a cadmium cation and a long chain phosphonic acid molecule conjugation to deliver the halide ligand to the PbS surface.
 It was noted through absorption studies that a complete cadmium shell is not formed as cadmium binds only to exposed sulfur atoms and the rest of the exposed lead atoms are bonded to the halide atoms.
 These methods gave record efficiency CQD solar cell devices at the time of publication and results were attributed to effective passivation and increased carrier mobility63.